SpdPnd98/SpdPnd98-personal-website/_posts/2019-03-31-7-steps-to-Image-Classification-with-AI.md

 ### Step 1.
 Gather Data
 Gathering data is easy right?
 Well, maybe.
 Sometimes, you just have the data you need before you even think of solving the problem, but for AI/ML enthusiasts like us, data is like the new oil, if you get it, sprinkle a little bit of AI, ~ BAM ~, a fresh hot recipe for a startup is brewed.
 I recommend using a batch downloader and gather your initial training data from the public domain, just to get a proof of concept.
 Another (even better) way is to check if the problem you have at hand has ever been somewhat involved in an online competiton like Kaggle's competitions etc.

 Depending on your framework, you may need to save your data in different formats.
-For darkflow, you don't need any special way of naming/formating of the image, as we'll be using a simple labeling image tool.

 Of course, to make things easier, a format as such will suffice (minimal):